antoniodefazio/cachenocosts/README.md

 Now we have 2 Spring Boot running on different ports, 2 JVM, no insert in cache called on 8081 app,  so the final test is:
 - curl http://localhost:8081/infinispanget/3 to get the value in cache with key “3” and  verify that they are aligned with 8080 app

-## 2) Steps to test the app locally with Docker Desktop(https://www.docker.com/products/docker-desktop)
+## 2) Steps to test the distributed cache locally with Docker Desktop(https://www.docker.com/products/docker-desktop)

 Docker Desktop introduced the ability to use Kubernetes as an orchestration tool in version 18.02, released in February 2018 so after install Docker Desktop you can enable K8S to get a cluster running on localhost.